TamasNeumer/Ph03nix-InterviewPrep/Java/InterviewQuestions/115 Java Interview Questions and Answers/3_Threads.md

 #### 13. Explain the available thread states in a high-level.
 During its execution, a thread can reside in one of the following states:
+* New: A new thread begins its life cycle in the new state.
+It remains in this state until the program starts the thread.
+It is also referred to as a born thread.
 * Runnable: A thread becomes ready to run, but does not necessarily start running immediately.
 * Running: The processor is actively executing the thread code.
 * Waiting: A thread is in a blocked state waiting for some external processing to finish.